Sustainable Growth for All

 Clean Energy for Communities

-PTT has applied its knowledge and expertise in engineering and energy as well as its experience and knowledge to the running of numerous social projects, particularly the 'Forest Conservation and Human Development in 84 Tambon under the Sufficiency Economy' project—under which community energy management is part of the prime objectives—and to the provision of access to clean and sustainable energy sources for communities.
+PTT has applied its expertise in engineering and energy as well as its experience and knowledge to the running of numerous social projects, particularly the 'Forest Conservation and Human Development in 84 Tambon under the Sufficiency Economy' project—under which community energy management is part of the prime objectives—and to the provision of access to clean and sustainable energy sources for communities.
 This is to improve the people's quality of life while increasing income and reducing their spending on energy with the participation of community members in various processes.
 Projects on clean energy currently managed by PTT are:

-Biogas system for pig farms
+Biogas from pig farms

 The project aims to reduce unpleasant odor caused by pig farms while turning farm waste into biogas for use in a given community, replacing cooking gas and charcoal.
 Moreover, knowledge about carbon credit through the Thailand Voluntary Emission Reduction Program (T-VER) was passed on to communities as another channel for extra income.